FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 therefore, the Council are not in a position at this stage to indicate a timeframe

-for the Castleconnell Flood Relief Scheme.---
+for the Castleconnell Flood Relief Scheme.
+---
 6

 Once the announcement is made by the Minister, the Council will arrange a